 Consistency models.
-Prior work has proposed an array of consistency models and studied their guarantees, availability, and performance [10, 20, 29, 31, 32, 52, 53, 54].
+Prior work has proposed an array of consistency models and studied their guarantees, availability, and performance [10, 19, 27, 29, 30, 48-50].
 Our work, in contrast, focuses on how consistency is affected by the underlying durability model.
-Lee et al. identify and describe the durability requirements to realize linearizability [27].
+Lee et al., identify and describe the durability requirements to realize linearizability [25].
 In contrast, we explore how to design a durability primitive that enables strong consistency with high performance.

 Durability semantics.
 CAD's durability semantic has a similar flavor to that of a few local file systems.
-Xsyncfs [39] delays writes to disk until the written data is externalized, realizing high performance while providing strong guarantees.
-Similarly, file-system developers have proposed the O_RSYNC flag [24] that provides similar guarantees to CAD.
-Although not implemented by many kernels [24], when specified in open, this flag blocks read calls until the data being read has been persisted to the disk.
-BarrierFS' fbarrier [56] and OptFS' osync [13] provide delayed durability semantics similar to CAD; however, unlike CAD, these file systems do not guarantee that data read by applications will remain durable after crashes.
-Most of the prior work resolves the tension between durability and performance in a much simpler single-node setting and within the file system.
+Xsyncfs [37] delays writes to disk until the written data is externalized, realizing high performance while providing strong guarantees.
+Similarly, file-system developers have proposed the O_RSYNC flag [22] that provides similar guarantees to CAD.
+Although not implemented by many kernels [22], when specified in open, this flag blocks read calls until the data being read has been persisted to the disk.
+BarrierFS' fbarrier [52] and OptFS' osync [13] provide delayed durability semantics similar to CAD; however, unlike CAD, these file systems do not guarantee that data read by applications will remain durable after crashes.
+Most of the prior work resolves the tension between durability and performance in a much simpler singlenode setting and within the file system.
 To the best of our knowledge, our work is the first to do so in replicated systems and in the presence of complex failures (e.g., partitions).

 Improving distributed system performance.
-Several approaches to improving the performance of replicated systems using speculation [20, 55], exploiting commutativity [37], and network ordering [42] have been proposed.
+Several approaches to improving the performance of replicated systems using speculation [19, 51], exploiting commutativity [35], and network ordering [40] have been proposed.
 However, these prior approaches do not focus on addressing the overheads of durability, an important concern in storage systems.
-Orca avoids durability overheads by separating consistency from freshness: Reads can be stale but never out-of-order.
+ORCA avoids durability overheads by separating consistency from freshness: reads can be stale but never out-of-order.
 Lazy-Base [14] applies a similar idea to analytical processing systems in which reads access only older versions that have been fully ingested and indexed.
 However, such an approach often returns staler results than a weakly consistent system.
-In contrast, Orca never returns staler data than a weakly consistent system; further, Orca reduces staleness compared to weak systems by persisting data on many nodes upon reads (as shown by our experiments).
-Saucr reduces durability overheads in the common case but compromises on availability for strong durability in rare situations (e.g., in the presence of many simultaneous failures) [1].
-Orca makes the opposite tradeoff: It provides better availability but could lose a few recent updates upon failures.
+In contrast, ORCA never returns staler data than a weakly consistent system; further, ORCA reduces staleness compared to weak systems by persisting data on many nodes upon reads (as shown by our experiments).
+SAUCR reduces durability overheads in the common case but compromises on availability for strong durability in rare situations (e.g., in the presence of many simultaneous failures) [1].
+ORCA makes the opposite tradeoff: it provides better availability but could lose a few recent updates upon failures.

 Cross-client monotonic reads.
-To the best of our knowledge, cross-client monotonic reads is provided only by linearizability [27, 40].
-However, linearizable systems require immediate durability and most linearizable systems prevent reads at the followers.
-Orca offers this property without immediate durability while allowing reads at many nodes.
+To the best of our knowledge, cross-client monotonic reads is provided only by linearizability [25, 38].
+However, linearizable systems require synchronous durability and most prevent reads at the followers.
+ORCA offers this property without synchronous durability while allowing reads at many nodes.
 Gaios [11] offers strong consistency while allowing reads from many replicas.
 Although Gaios distributes reads across replicas, requests are still bounced through the leader and thus incur an additional delay to reach the leader.
 The leader also requires one additional round trip to check if it is indeed the leader, increasing latency further.
-In contrast, Orca allows clients to directly read from the nearest replica, enabling both load distribution and low latency.
-Orca avoids the extra round trip (to verify leadership) by using leases.
-Orca's use of leases to provide strong consistency is not new; for example, early work on cache consistency in distributed file systems has done so [19].
+In contrast, ORCA allows clients to directly read from the nearest replica, enabling both load distribution and low latency.
+ORCA avoids the extra round trip (to verify leadership) by using leases.
+ORCA's use of leases to provide strong consistency is not new; for example, early work on cache consistency in distributed file systems has done so [18].